 Check out the latest Amazon Fire tablet options and prices – and keep your eyes peeled for their frequent promotions (including on the Freetime Amazon kids app)!

 We generally limit their use at home, so the kids are always excited to be on a plane for 15 hours when they know that we’ll let them use apps and watch movies for 8 of those hours.
-We found that they really started to enjoy their Fires independently around age 2.5, though they’re useful for reading together even earlier.
-Our kids each have the Kidz Gear wired headphones, which have a volume limiter and come in great colors; they’re so comfortable, that sometimes we borrow them too!
+We found that they really started to enjoy their Fires independently around age 2.5, though they’re useful for reading together even as a younger toddler’s tablet.

 - Do you like FREE content?
 Me too.
 There’s tons of it available in Amazon’s ecosystem.
 If you’re a US-based Prime member, you can stream or download any of the offerings for free to take on flights.
 On our recent trip to Europe, we discovered that there’s even a selection of Prime content available abroad (which seems to be a new feature).
 Your Prime membership also grants access to a great catalog of streaming and downloadable music natively on the Fire tablet (or through the Amazon Music app on your phone).
-Finally, there are the free apps.
+Finally, there are the free Amazon Fire apps for toddlers – keep reading for more on these!
 While there’s always been a good selection, the launch of Amazon Underground a few years ago has been a huge boon to Fire tablet owners, especially those with fickle kids!